Susan Eileen Thatcher

 Palmer was born in England in 1949 but grew up on the Mediterranean island of Malta, where his father worked as a British Navy intelligence operative.
 American Forces Network broadcasts, an English–language radio service for US troops stationed in Europe that featured an intoxicating blend of America’s music, sparked his interest in music.

 Palmer started taking guitar lessons when his family returned to England when he was 12 years old, and three years later, he formed his first band, the Mandrakes.
 In 1968, he started the Alan Bown Set as a guitarist, and a year later, he joined Dada, a jazz-rock band.
-Thanks to Palmer, the band morphed into the unfortunate-sounding Vinegar Joe, which had some modest success as a convincing live act.
+Thanks to Palmer, the band morphed into the unfortunate-sounding Vinegar Joe, which had modest success as a convincing live act.

 You might also want to check out Olivia DeJonge.

 Palmer’s first solo album, Sneakin’ Sally Through the Alley, got released in 1974.
 The Helmut Newton–esque cover photo of the singer and an exotic lady emerging from a tunnel near Heathrow Airport cemented Palmer’s reputation as the enticing, impeccably dressed gentleman rock star.
 The album got recorded with top musicians in New Orleans, but it failed to rank.
 Pressure Drop, a 1976 album of tracks with distinct reggae overtones, was a marginally better effort.
-Palmer, his wife, and their children were living in New York City, but in 1978 they relocated to the Bahamas.
+Palmer, his wife, and their children lived in New York City, but in 1978 they relocated to the Bahamas.

 With “Every Kinda People,” a Caribbean–influenced track that became a staple of easy–listening radio for years, his next album, Double Fun, yielded his first Top 20 hit in the United States.